- J.D. 1974 | Baylor University

 - J.D.
 2005| University of Texas (with honors)

 - B.A.
 1996| Southwestern University (cum laude)

 - Texas Association of Bank Counsel, 2016

 Mr. Gardner is a native of San Antonio, Texas.
 He graduated cum laude from Southwestern University (B.A.
 1996) and received his J.D. with honors from the University of Texas School of Law in 2005.
 From 2005 through 2010, Mr. Gardner practiced in the real estate section of the Houston office of Baker Botts L.L.P.

-Mr. Gardner has extensive experience in representing developers, builders, project owners, and managers on various types of real estate projects, including office, retail, and industrial leasing, site acquisitions, construction loans, and ground leases.
+Mr. Gardner also has experience in representing developers, builders, project owners, and managers on various aspects of commercial real estate, including office, retail, and industrial leasing, site acquisition, construction loans, and ground leases.